deviodigital/dispensary-age-verification/readme.txt

 4. All of the available customizer options in the Pro version

 == Changelog ==

+= 2.8 =
+*   Added new Czech translation in `languages/dispensary-age-verification-es_MX.pot`
+*   Added new Spanish (Mexico) translation in `languages/dispensary-age-verification-cs_CZ.pot`
+*   Bug fix 'TypeError: $.ageCheck is not a function' error in `public/class-dispensary-age-verification-public.php`
+*   Updated text strings for localization in multiple language translation files in `languages/`
+*   WordPress Coding Standards throughout multiple files in the plugin

 = 2.7 =
 *   Updated various security related issues found with [Codacy](https://codacy.com) throughout multiple files in the plugin